-Where complainants repeatedly send written communications, letters, emails, or online forms that raise trivial or insignificant issues, contain inappropriate or abusive content or relate to a complaint/issue that has already been comprehensively considered and/or reviewed (at least once) by Council, Council may restrict the issues/subject matter the complainant can raise with Council or which Council will respond to.
+Where complainants repeatedly send letters, emails, or online forms that raise trivial or insignificant issues, contain inappropriate or abusive content, or relate to an issue that has already been comprehensively considered or reviewed (at least once) by Council, Council may restrict the issues the complainant can raise with Council.
 For example, Council may:

-- Refuse to respond to correspondence that raises an issue that has already been dealt with comprehensively, that raises a trivial issue, or is not supported by clear/any evidence.
-The complainant will be advised that future correspondence of this kind will be read and filed without acknowledgement unless Council decides that it needs to pursue it further in which case, Council may do so on its 'own motion'. - Restrict the complainant to one complaint/issue per month.
-Any attempts to circumvent this restriction, for example by raising multiple complaints/issues in the one complaint letter may result in modifications or further restrictions being placed on their access. - Return correspondence to the complainant and require them to remove any inappropriate content before Council will agree to consider its contents.
-A copy of the inappropriate correspondence will also be made and kept for Council's records to identify repeat/further UCC incidents.
+- Refuse to respond to correspondence that raises an issue that has already been dealt with that raises a trivial issue or is not supported by evidence.
+The complainant will be advised that future correspondence of this kind will be read and filed without acknowledgement unless Council decides that it needs to pursue it further in which case, Council may do so on its 'own motion'. - Restrict the complainant to one complaint or issue per month.
+Any attempts to circumvent this restriction, (for example by raising multiple complaints or issues in the one letter) may result in modifications or further restrictions being placed on their access. - Return the correspondence to the complainant and require them to remove any inappropriate content before Council will agree to consider its contents.
+Council will also keep a copy of the inappropriate correspondence for its records to help identify repeat UCC incidents.

-5.4 When - limiting when and how a complainant can contact Council
+5.4 When and how - limiting when and how a complainant can contact Council

-If a complainant's telephone, written or face-to-face contact with Council places an unreasonable demand on Council's time or resources because it is overly lengthy (eg disorganised and voluminous correspondence) or affects the health safety and security of Council staff because it involves behaviour that is persistently rude, threatening, abusive or aggressive, Council may limit when and/or how the complainant can interact with Council.
+If a complainant's contact with Council places an unreasonable demand on Council's time or resources or affects the health, safety and security of Council staff because it involves behaviour that is persistently rude, threatening, abusive or aggressive, Council may limit when or how the complainant can interact with Council.
 This may include:

-- Limiting their telephone calls or face-to-face interviews to a particular time of the day or days of the week. - Limiting the length or duration of telephone calls, written correspondence or face-toface interviews.
-For example:

-- Telephone calls may be limited to 10 minutes at a time and will be politely terminated at the end of that time period. - Lengthy written communications may be restricted to a maximum of 15 typed or written pages, single sided, font size 12 or it will be sent back to the complainant to be organised and summarised - This option is only appropriate in cases where the complainant is capable of summarising the information and refuses to do so. - Limiting face-to-face interviews to a maximum of 45 minutes. - Limiting the frequency of their telephone calls, written correspondence or face-to-face interviews.
-Depending on the natures of the service(s) provided Council may limit: - Telephone calls to 1 every two weeks/ month. - Written communications to 1 every two weeks/month. - Face-to-face interviews to 1 every two weeks/month.
+- Limiting their telephone calls or face-to-face interviews to a particular time of the day or days of the week. - Limiting the length or duration of telephone calls, written correspondence or face-to-face interviews.
+For example: - Telephone calls may be limited to 10 minutes at a time and will be politely terminated at the end of that time period. - Lengthy written communications may be restricted to a maximum of 15 typed or written pages, single sided, font size 12 or it will be sent back to the complainant to be organised and summarised - This option is only appropriate in cases where the complainant is capable of summarising the information and refuses to do so. - Limiting face-to-face interviews to a maximum of 45 minutes. - Limiting the frequency of their telephone calls, written correspondence, or face-to-face interviews.
+Depending on the natures of the service(s) provided Council may limit: - Telephone calls to 1 every 2 weeks/month. - Written communications to 1 every 2 weeks/month. - Face-to-face interviews to 1 every 2 weeks/month.

-For irrelevant, overly lengthy, disorganised or frequent written correspondence Council may also:
+For irrelevant, overly lengthy, disorganised or very frequent written correspondence Council may also: